Elementary Education – Bachelor of Arts Degree (BA)

 Arlene King-Berry, Professor Special Education, is a dynamic educator, and lawyer, with over 25 years of experience in the field of education.
 She has held a variety of positions in the District of Columbia Public and Charter Schools as teacher, supervisor, Director of Special Education, and Special Education Attorney and Hearing Officer.
 Arlene is actively involved in grant writing, scholarly publications, and is a seasoned presenter at local, national, and international conferences.
 Numerous awards attest to her prolific professional and community contributions.

 Career Pathways and Prospects

-A bachelor’s degree in Elementary Education from UDC is great preparation for graduate study in any number of fields or for a career in areas such as:
+The Bachelor of Arts in Elementary Education prepares students for graduate study in any number of fields or for a career in areas such as:

 - Public policy

 UDC’s Elementary Education faculty and the university’s Career and Professional Development Center have a strong track record of assisting graduates in transitioning into the workforce.

 - Register with Firebird Jobs to learn about job opportunities in elementary education